mfornace/nupack-docs-dev/sources/basics.md

 ```

 !!! note
-    In general, you should make every user-specified name is required to be unique.
+    In general, you should make every user-specified name unique.
 Uniqueness should hold across different classes of objects (`Domain`, `Strand`, etc.).

 ### Domain

 A domain is a fixed-length sequence of nucleotides, primarily useful in a design context.
+It reflects a shared sequence that may appear multiple times in different strands.
 A domain may be created from a name and `Sequence` (or sequence string).

 ```python
 a = Domain('a', 'ATCGTAGCTA')
 b = Domain('b', 'ATATSSSKKN') # Wildcards are permitted
 ```

 You can access the reverse complement of a `Domain` as you would a `Sequence`, e.g. as `~a`.
+In design, the invariant is maintained that the currently specified sequence of `a` is reverse complement to that of `~a`.

 You may access the sequence of a `Domain` via the `.sequence` member: